hyperledger-labs/zeto/zkp/js/README.md

 ### Generating the R1CS circuit format

-The first step is compiling the `.circom` files into an R1CS format that will then be used as input to generating the proving keys.
+The first step is compiling the `.circom` files into an R1CS format that will then be used as input to generating the proving keys. (the proving-keys folder contains the generated rlcs file, the folder needs to be generated before running the circom command)

 ```console
 circom circuits/X.circom --output ~/proving-keys --r1cs